PrettyLittleThing Eid shop: Young Muslims criticise fashion brand

 But PLT has been criticised for its "Eid edit" - a selection of suggested looks to mark the religious festival.

-The items on offer, like split dresses, miniskirts and bodycon dresses, are what you'd expect to find on the fast fashion site.
+The items on offer, like split dresses, miniskirts and bodycon dresses, are what you'd expect to find on the fast fashion site but many Muslims dress modestly on a day-to-day basis to reflect their religious beliefs.

-But PLT have told Newsbeat that the items "listed in the category are styled to be worn as layers rather than single items" and they didn't intend "to cause offence".
+PLT told Newsbeat the items "listed in the category are styled to be worn as layers rather than single items" and the brand didn't intend "to cause offence".

 "As a brand we endeavour to build a community of #EveryBODYinPLT, a movement towards equality, body positivity regardless of body type, race or gender and collectively we celebrate multiple holidays throughout the calendar year," the spokesperson added.